dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 These areas can be broad and allow the character to have specialized skills that allow them to perform actions they would not be normally able to do.
 A background grants you advantages when performing skills related to it.
 For example, knowing how to fix metal if you have an Armorer background.

-A character who tries to perform an action tied to their background will have a base roll of 2d6 and comparing the top die roll result against a set skill difficulty score between 1 and 5.
+A character who tries to perform an action tied to their background will have a base roll of 3d6 and comparing the top die roll result against a set skill difficulty score between 1 and 5.
 If the skill roll is higher than the difficulty score set, the action is successful.

 The number of dice that need to be rolled for a skill check can be affected by boosts and drops through environmental situations, conditions, or magical effects.

-### Choosing your backgrounds
+### Choosing player character backgrounds

-Characters start off with any three backgrounds available.
-For species other than humans, a suggestion of fitting backgrounds is presented.
-However, you can still choose any other backgrounds that you prefer for your character.

-Below the Combat Rolls section, write down “Backgrounds” as the title of a new section in your sheet, as we’re going to start filling in that information too.
-As you read the species descriptions and choose one, make sure to write down the backgrounds chosen for your character if you choose to do so at the moment.
-You can always leave background selection for the end of the process, when you have an idea on who you want your character to be.
+Characters start off with any three backgrounds.
+Below the Action Rolls section, write down “Backgrounds” as the title of a new section in your sheet, as we’re going to start filling in that information too.
+You can always leave background selection for the end of the character creation process, when you have a better idea on who you want the character to be.

 ### Character backgrounds